NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

 Data Periods
 ---------------

-In order to detect data drift NannyML needs two datasets.
-The reference partition and the analysis partition.
+In order to monitor a model, NannyML needs to learn about it from a reference dataset (*reference period*).
+Then it can monitor the data that is subject to actual analysis (*analysis period*).

 Reference Period
 ^^^^^^^^^^^^^^^^^^^